Small-Error Cascaded Group Testing: Main Results

 \section{Main Results}

-We now formally state our main results:\footnote{For notational convenience, we assume throughout the theorem statements and proofs that all quantities involving $T$ are integers.
-If not, the analysis remains unchanged when rounding the respective values of $T$ up to the nearest integer.} \begin{theorem} \emph{(Non-Adaptive Exact Recovery)} Suppose $\smash{\lvert \cK \rvert = k}$, and let $T = k \log(k/\delta)$ for some $\delta \in (0,1)$.
-Then, there exists a non-adaptive test design and a decoder such that $\bP(\hat{\cK} \neq \cK) \leq \delta$. \end{theorem}
+We now formally state our main results;\footnote{For notational convenience, we assume throughout the theorem statements and proofs that all quantities involving $T$ are integers.
+If not, the analysis remains unchanged when rounding the respective values of $T$ up to the nearest integer.} the first subsection concerns results without any constraints on the test size, while their constrained test size counterparts are given in the second.